Ernest Angley: Murder at church-owned restaurant

 In 1999, Shane Partin, a 27-year-old former staff member at Cathedral Buffet, stabbed and killed a volunteer, 15-year-old Cassandra Blondheim.
-Blondheim had previously complained to buffet management about Partin's romantic advances, resulting in Partin's dismissal.
+Blondheim had previously complained to Buffet management about Partin's romantic advances, resulting in Partin's dismissal.
 However, Partin was later allowed to return as a volunteer.
 Partin was sentenced to 15 years to life in prison.
-Partin was denied parole in his first attempt in 2013.
-His next early release hearing will occur in 2023.
+Partin was denied parole in his first attempt in 2013, and again in 2023.
 Angley's ministry paid $100,000 in a settlement to Blondheim's family.

 Volunteer staffing of church-owned restaurant

-In March 2017, Angley was ordered to pay $388,000 in damages and back wages to a group of unpaid employees at the Cathedral Buffet whom Angley considered unpaid volunteers.
+In March 2017, a federal district court ordered Angley to pay $388,000 in damages and back wages to a group of unpaid employees at the Cathedral Buffet whom Angley considered unpaid volunteers.
 The eating establishment is owned by the church.
 A few witnesses for the prosecution, who were former members of his church, said they felt pressured to volunteer as waiters, bussers and cash-register operators.
 This was the second time Angley had been cited for the same offense, the first in 1999, when he was ordered to pay $37,000 in back wages.
 The presiding judge added damages to the 2017 claim due to it being his second offense.
 Angley defended the Cathedral Buffet, stating he believed nothing wrong had been done, since the buffet served a religious purpose and the government's claims were a violation of the First Amendment to the United States Constitution.
-Angley's attorneys expected an appeal to be filed and one said he does not believe the findings that many volunteers felt coerced into working for free will hold-up on appeal.
-He said he spoke with about 75 people who worked at the buffet who said they did not feel pressured to work there.
+Angley appealed, and said he had spoken with about 75 people who worked at the buffet who said they did not feel pressured to work there.

 On April 18, 2017, Angley's ministry closed the Cathedral Buffet to the public.
-The United States Court of Appeals for the Sixth Circuit ruled in Angley's favor, concluding that the cafeteria workers had no expectation of being paid.
+The United States Court of Appeals for the Sixth Circuit reversed the district court and ruled in Angley's favor, concluding that the cafeteria workers had no expectation of being paid.
+The Buffet never reopened.

 Sexual abuse allegations

-Angley, who has spoken out against homosexuality as a sin, has been accused of sexual abuse by former Grace Cathedral pastor Rev. Brock Miller.
+Angley, who has spoken out against homosexuality as a sin, was accused of sexual abuse by male former Grace Cathedral pastor Rev. Brock Miller.
 The abuse included genital touching and naked massage.
-Miller filed a lawsuit against Angley and claims that he was abused for nine years.
-A settlement was reached between Angley and Miller in February 2020, the terms of which included a non-disparagement clause.
-A 1996 tape recording of Angley admitting to sexual relations with a different man was subsequently leaked by an anonymous source.
-Allegations of further sexual abuses, including forced vasectomies and abortions, have been reported by the Akron Beacon Journal and Forbes.
+Miller filed a lawsuit against Angley, claiming in a two-part Beacon Journal interview that he was abused for nine years, then forced to move out of his home (which the Cathedral owned) after leaving the Cathedral.
+After Angley countersued on defamation grounds, a settlement was reached between the two in February 2020, the terms of which included a non-disparagement clause.
+A 1996 tape recording of Angley admitting to sexual relations with a Cathedral employee was leaked to the Beacon Journal in January 2019.
+Allegations of further sexual abuses, including forced vasectomies and abortions, have also been reported.